 But one thing we probably don’t talk about enough is how conveniently located we are.

-The Outer Banks is definitely a drive-to destination; there is no such thing as a mass transitway to get here.
-There are no scheduled flights into Dare County Regional Airport.
+Theis definitely a drive-to destination; there is no such thing as a mass transitway to get here.
+There are no scheduled flights into Regional Airport.
 Neither trains nor busses schedule stops.

 The only way to get to what we believe is a vacation paradise is to put on your favorite tunes, get the kids, family, significant other—or just yourself—in the car and drive.